 Dr Alexina Mason

-of Medical Statsitics
+of Medical Statistics

+After completing a first degree in Mathematics and Computing (University of Bath), my early career was spent working as an aviation forecaster at the Civil Aviation Authority and National Air Traffic Services.
+This included a year studying at the University of Sheffield, where I gained an MSc in Statistics.
 I returned to full-time education in 2005, and completed a PhD on Bayesian methods for modelling non-random missing data mechanisms in longitudinal studies at Imperial.
 Since then I have worked on the BIAS project, which developed Bayesian methods for integrated bias modelling and analysis of multiple data sources in observational studies, and as a trial statistician in the Imperial Clinical Trials Unit, focussing mainly on critical care trials.